On average women gain around 10-15 pounds during the menopause transition.

-The synthetic hormones, those created by pharmaceutical companies, often carry with them increased risk.
+Synthetic hormones, those created by pharmaceutical companies, often carry with them increased risk.

 Bio-identical hormones, on the other hand, can be safely used provided they are dosed correctly.

-Using HRT, especially if you are symptomatic and struggling with weight gain, can help put your body back into a weight loss sensitive state.
+Using HRT, especially if you are symptomatic and struggling with weight gain, can help put your body back into a weight loss-sensitive state.